Theresa May’s lesson in lion-taming | The World Weekly

 Was this week’s drama just a function of Mr. Johnson’s well-known leadership ambitions, or a symptom of unresolved divisions over Brexit?
 Is Ms. May’s cabinet just not quite watertight, or has it been a rudderless ship all along?

-“As a result of the prime minister’s damaged authority, other departments have become more important,” said Steven Booth, Director of Policy and Research at the London-based Open Europe think tank.
+“As a result of the prime minister’s damaged authority, other departments have become more important,” says Steven Booth, Director of Policy and Research at the London-based Open Europe think tank.
 “For one, the Treasury [Mr. Hammond’s department] has particularly helped set the agenda around the transition period” he told The World Weekly.

 Some changes are more difficult to decipher.
 After news emerged last week that Olly Robbins, the UK’s most senior Brexit-oriented civil servant, was leaving the Department for Exiting the European Union (DexEU) to set up a new unit in Ms. May’s Cabinet Office, many took it as a clear sign of shifting power bases and rivalries within government.